-- 1. Constructing a Conceptual Framework: We will explore the historical foundations of the Anthropocene and contemporary challenges in climate and biodiversity.
-Our aim is to foreground a critical perspective from the Global South, focusing on the historical drivers and inequalities in responses and responsibilities.
-We intend to challenge the perception of the Anthropocene as a product of all humanity and advocate for equitable and redistributive conservation structures. - 2.
-Relevance of Paleoecological Reconstructions: We will emphasize the significance of paleoecological reconstructions and historical documentation of human settlements in understanding contemporary ecosystem dynamics.
+1. Conceptual Framework from a Global South Anthropocene: We will explore the historical foundations of the Anthropocene and contemporary challenges in climate and biodiversity.
+We aim to foreground a critical perspective from the Global South, focusing on the historical drivers and inequalities in responses and responsibilities.
+We intend to challenge the perception of the Anthropocene as a product of all humanity and advocate for equitable and redistributive conservation structures.

+2. Paleoecological Reconstructions and Land use: We will emphasise the significance of paleoecological reconstructions and historical documentation of human settlements in understanding contemporary ecosystem dynamics.
 Our goal is to illustrate how multidisciplinary approaches to past environmental reconstructions, combined with historical and archaeological records, can enable an exploration of the long-term interactions between climate and human societies on ecosystem dynamics in the 21st century.
-We will favor comparative perspectives across distinct geographies and provide concrete examples of how the past informs contemporary policy. - 3.
-Biodiversity Management across the Holocene: This axis aims to highlight evidence of human interactions with plant and animal biodiversity on local, regional, and global scales.
-We will emphasize how innovative archaeological science approaches, in tandem with traditional knowledge perspectives, can unravel species movements, extirpations, extinctions, and the role of historical processes in reshuffling communities and nutrient flows across different parts of the globe.
+We will favour comparative perspectives across distinct geographies and provide concrete examples of how the past informs the present and can give inputs to the contemporary policy.

+3. Biodiversity Management and Entanglements across the Holocene: This axis aims to highlight evidence of human interactions with plant and animal biodiversity on local, regional, and global scales.
+We will emphasise how innovative archaeological science approaches, in tandem with traditional knowledge perspectives, can unravel species movements, extirpations, extinctions, and the role of historical processes in reshuffling communities and nutrient flows across different parts of the globe.

 4. Global, National, and Traditional Heritage Protection: We aim to bring together experiences of local and traditional strategies for cultural heritage and their interaction with national policies.
-We will address the challenges associated with conserving and utilizing cultural legacies.
+We will address the challenges associated with conserving and utilising cultural legacies.
 We will underscore the interconnectedness of natural and cultural heritage, avoiding the exclusion of the human from landscapes that have been cared for or interacted with over centuries and millennia.
 This axis will also explore the significance of intangible cultural heritage and its role in landscape interactions.